Planar pseudo-geodesics and totally umbilic submanifolds: Introduction and main results

-On the other hand, in dimension greater than two, given a point $p \in M$, a tangent vector $v \in T_{p}M$, and a constant $c\neq0$, the initial value problem for the pseudo-geodesic equation $\kappa = c \tau$ is underdetermined.
-Thus, in order to have a well-posed problem, we consider \emph{planar} pseudo-geodesics, i.e., pseudo-geodesics that are of order two at all of their points; see Definition \ref{PlanarDEF} and subsequent remarks.
-Equivalently, pseudo-geodesics whose Cartan development in the tangent space of $M$ lies in a plane (Proposition \ref{DevelopmPROP}).
+On the other hand, in dimension greater than two, given a point $p \in M$, a tangent vector $v \in T_{p}M$, and a constant $c>0$, the initial value problem for the pseudo-geodesic equation $\kappa = c \tau$ is underdetermined.
+Thus, in order to have a well-posed problem, we consider \emph{planar} pseudo-geodesics, i.e., pseudo-geodesics that---when $\kappa >0$---have order two at all points; see Definition~\ref{PlanarDEF} and Remark~\ref{PlanarRMK}.
+More precisely, pseudo-geodesics whose Cartan development in the tangent space of $M$ lies in a plane (Proposition~\ref{DevelopmPROP}).

-Using them as test curves, we will prove our first main result.
+Using them as test curves, we will prove our first result.

-\begin{theorem} If, for some $c \in\mathbb{R}\setminus \{0\}$, the extrinsic shape of every planar $c$-pseudo-geodesic of $(M,\iota^{\ast}\alpha)$ is planar, then $\iota$ is totally umbilic and, away from geodesic points, has parallel normalized mean curvature vector.
-Conversely, if $\iota$ is totally umbilic, then the extrinsic shape of every planar pseudo-geodesic of $(M,\iota^{\ast}\alpha)$ is planar. \end{theorem}
+\begin{theorem} If, for some constant $c > 0$, the extrinsic shape of every planar $c$-pseudo-geodesic of $(M,\iota^{\ast}\alpha)$ is planar, then $\iota$ is totally umbilic and, away from geodesic points, has parallel normalized mean curvature vector.
+Conversely, if $\iota$ is totally umbilic with parallel normalized mean curvature vector, then the extrinsic shape of every planar pseudo-geodesic of $(M,\iota^{\ast}\alpha)$ is planar. \end{theorem}

-\begin{corollary} If $\iota$ is totally umbilic, then the extrinsic shape of every geodesic of $M$ is planar. \end{corollary}
+\begin{corollary} If $\iota$ is totally umbilic with parallel normalized mean curvature vector, then the extrinsic shape of every geodesic of $M$ is planar. \end{corollary}

 \begin{corollary}[{\cite[Theorem~2]{nomizu1973}}] If $\iota$ is a non-totally geodesic extrinsic sphere, then the extrinsic shape of every geodesic of $M$ is a circle. \end{corollary}

 \begin{remark} If $\iota$ is a hypersurface, then the normalized mean curvature vector is automatically parallel. \end{remark}